yeahdongcn/torchada/examples/migrate_existing_project.md

 # Migrating Existing CUDA Projects to torchada

-This guide shows how to migrate an existing PyTorch CUDA project to use torchada, making it compatible with multiple GPU platforms.
+This guide shows how to migrate an existing PyTorch CUDA project to use torchada, making it compatible with multiple GPU platforms (CUDA and MUSA).

 ## Quick Migration